diyessi/explications/content/articles/srt1.md

 math: true
 draft: true
 ---
-# IBM 704 Square Root
+# IBM 704 SHARE Square Root

 We describe the origins and execution of an IBM 704 floating point routine from the SHARE library that calculates \(y=\sqrt{x}\).